-The college operates offices and centers that provide services and information to lawmakers, educators and health practitioners.
-Many of these entities foster strong partnerships between faculty members and administrators in the college and the people we serve in school systems and health care organizations as well as the general public.
+The college operates offices and centers that provide services and information to lawmakers, educators, health practitioners and the public.
+Many of these entities foster strong partnerships among faculty members and administrators in the college and the people we serve in school systems and health care organizations as well as the general public.

-These programs focus on addressing aging concerns, developing children's literacy and writing skills, analyzing student achievement data, improving student learning, and facilitating independent living for people with disabilities.
-Services offered include speech, therapy, fitness assessments and exercise programs, training of preschool teachers and child-care providers, and professional development opportunities for educators, health and business professionals.
+The focus of these programs include addressing aging concerns, developing children's literacy and writing skills, analyzing student achievement data, improving student learning, and facilitating independent living for people with disabilities.
+Services offered include speech therapy, fitness assessments and exercise programs, training of preschool teachers and child-care providers, and professional development opportunities for educators and health and business professionals.

 The College of Education and Health Professions partners and sustains the following Research and Service units: